mojpalac/mojpalac/docs/programming/android/threading.md

 GC - System process which automatically reclaims memory by discarding objects that are no longer in use (not reachable)

+**Root** - object which is always consider by GC as reachable thus never cleaned by GC.

+Roots in Android App:
+1. object referenced from static fields
+2. Instances of application class (it's almost always the case)
+3. Live threads

 Object reachability flow: